U.S. Embassy Bangkok

-Our security personnel will only screen visitors who have business with the American Citizen Services Unit through the security checkpoint at the front entrance to our building.
+Our security personnel will only screen visitors who have business with the American Citizens Services unit through the security checkpoint at the front entrance to our building.
 When the security checkpoint reaches its maximum screening capacity there are delays entering the building.
 This now happens frequently and interferes with those who have appointments or face legitimate emergencies.
 U.S. citizens are not allowed to enter the Consular Section with visa applicants unless they meet specific requirements and have advanced authorization from the Visa Unit.
-More information on Visa Unit policy is available here.

 Embassy security procedures require that all visitors receive a security inspection.
 You will be allowed to check one cell phone at the Embassy gate but the US Embassy and local guards are not liable for any loss or damage to your cell phone while it is checked.
 You will NOT be allowed to enter the U.S. Embassy for your appointment carrying any of the following items:

 - Any other battery-operated or electronic devices such as computer tablets, digital diaries, pagers, cameras, audio/video cassettes, compact discs, MP3s, floppy disks, laptops, or portable music players.